kapteyn-astro/kapteyn/SPHINX/intro.rst

 -------------

-To install the Kapteyn Package, at least Python_ 2.4 and NumPy_ are required.
+To install the Kapteyn Package, at least Python_ 2.4 and NumPy_ (both with header files) are required.
 For using it, the availability of PyFITS_ and matplotlib_ is recommended.
 Windows users may also need to install Readline_ or an equivalent package.

 Mark Calabretta's WCSLIB_ does not need to be installed separately anymore.